-Our "Glow in the Dark" pigments are approved for cosmetics use.
+Our "Glow in the Dark" pigments are approved for short term cosmetics use.
 Not all glow pigments activate well and light up.
 To activate them, expose them to strong light such as sunlight.

 There is only one ingredient that is approved for use in glow pigments for makeup.
 The color additive luminescent zinc sulfide is zinc sulfide containing a copper activator (copper chloride).
 The FDA has stringent standards as to how much copper chloride can be in the powder.
 Glow in the dark zinc sulphide is generally at least 99.8% Zinc Sulphide and less than 0.02% Copper Chloride.
 It is the copper activator that make the zinc sulphide glow!
 Here is an example of the breakdown of this pigment.
 The INCI for luminescent zinc sulphide is INCI: Luminescent Zinc Sulphide.

 Per the US FDA:

 c) Uses and restrictions.
 The color additive luminescent zinc sulfide may be safely used for coloring externally applied facial makeup preparations and nail polish included under 720.4(c)(7)(ix) and (c)(8)(v) of this chapter, respectively, to the following restrictions: